mtobino/Personal-Website/docs/Projects/Engineering Projects/ScaleProject.md

 # Custom Scale Project

 ## Description
-The goal of the project was to create a scale from mostlty scratch using parts we machined in class, a 3D printed frame, and an Arduino board with custom code to create a working scale.
-The scale must have teo buttons, one for taring and another to switch units from ounces to grams.
+The project's goal was to create a scale from scratch using parts we machined in class, a 3D printed frame, and an Arduino board with custom code to create a working scale.
+The scale must have two buttons, one for taring and another to switch units from ounces to grams.

 ## Final Product Drawing
 SolidWorks CAD drawing can be downloaded or viewed below.